financeit/purgatory/README.markdown

 # Purgatory

-Purgatory is a Rails gem that allows you to save changes to an ActiveRecord model so that they can be applied at a later time
+Purgatory is a Rails gem that allows you to save changes to an ActiveRecord model so that they can be applied at a later time.

 ## How to Use